M-J1nx/M_J1nx.github.io/_posts/2025-01-02-Gmail 2fa App Password.md

 - This method is more secure and aligns with Google’s updated security policies.
 - Ensure that your email-sending application or library supports app passwords.

-Now you’re ready to send emails securely using your Google account! 😊
+Now you’re ready to send emails securely using your Google account